edelstone/actionverb.com/job-ads/designer.md

 {% include_relative header.md %}

-## Design Skills We're Looking For
+### For The Role of Designer, We Want To See This Track Record of Results:

+ * Experience designing and supporting actual web applications that have seen production usage with a large userbase.
+ * Comprehensive understanding of UI/UX principles
+ * Able to develop a marketing website from scratch using HTML, CSS, and JavaScript.

 This position is designed to appeal to designers who are not afraid to get their hands dirty writing code.
 You will be working on web applications, mobile apps, desktop apps, marketing websites, and email.

-**We are looking for candidates who bring the following skills to the table:**

- * Experience with web application design, marketing website design, and offline (print) design
- * Comprehensive understanding of UI/UX principles
- * Solid web front-end development skills in HTML, CSS, and JavaScript.
-Even though we have a great team to help you integrate your designs with our applications, in order to be a great application designer, we expect that you can implement enough JavaScript to make your designs come to life (even in a basic way).
- * Experience and interest in both actual application design and marketing design.
-We want our designers to be able to work on both sides.
- * History designing and supporting actual applications that have seen production usage with a large userbase.

-**Our best applicants tend to have at least 5 years history** of producing marketing websites and web or mobile applications.

 We expect to see an extensive portfolio that includes both static websites and applications.
+We want our designers to be able to work on both apps and brochure/marketing websites.

+{% include_relative pay.md %}

 ## Some of Our Core Beliefs